If we haven’t been able to contact you regarding your debt, a collections agent may visit your home.

 How to identify a collections agent

-The collections agents will introduce themselves as working for Grosvenor Services Group, and confirm that their visit is on behalf of Bulb Energy.
+The collections agents will let you know they're working for Lets Talk Solutions, and confirm that their visit is on behalf of Bulb Energy.

 If you’re unable to reach an agreement with the collections agent, we’ll set a date to install a prepayment meter in your property.
 This will enable us to recover the debt over time.
-This will incur additional charges.
+This will result in additional charges.

-Prepayment meters help people manage their energy better and prevent them from going over budget.
-If you’re struggling to pay and would prefer a prepayment meter, we can replace your meter for free, just call us on 0300 30 30 635 and ask.
+If you're struggling to pay and would prefer a top-up (also called prepay) meter, we can replace your meter for free, just call us on 0300 30 30 635 and ask.

 Companies we work with